 Emergency Room Technician Certification and Certificate Program Info

-An EMT-Intermediate certificate program is designed to provide students with the practical skills necessary to administer live-saving procedures on ill and injured patients before they are able to reach a healthcare facility.
+An EMT-Intermediate certificate program provides students with the practical skills necessary to administer life-saving procedures on ill and injured patients before they reach a healthcare facility.
 Most EMT certificate programs offered at the Intermediate level contain an EMT-Basic clinical component teaching individuals how to perform patient assessment, treat basic wounds and fractures and handle respiratory trauma.
 Such certificate programs also cover basic anatomy and physiology, medical procedures and medical department organization.

 In addition to holding a high school diploma, students interested in enrolling in an EMT-Intermediate certificate program should also have basic training in CPR.
 They should also be reasonably physically fit and able to lift and place patients onto stretchers.

 The courses included within an EMT-Intermediate certificate program include both theoretical concepts and practical skills related to emergency life-saving procedures.
 Some examples of such courses include:

 - Trauma management

 - Clinical practicum